Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/33-add-node/guide.en-gb.md

 Nutanix clusters on OVHcloud are scalable.
 You can now **add (scale out)** or **remove (scale in)** nodes directly from the OVHcloud Control Panel.

-**This guide will show you how to add a node and ensure it works properly.**

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.
 >